 But not only the economic and ecological footprint of the construction have been taken into consideration.
 The expense to the occupant and to the environment of actually living in the wagon have also been minimised, by harnessing the sun to provide 2 kilowatts of solar electrical power as well as hot water.
 All the rainwater is harvested and flows via filters to two 5000 litre tanks that drop down from inside the frame underneath the wagon.
 The wagon is also equipped with a dry eco toilet and a small pump supplies the shower, hand-basin and kitchen with water from the tanks.
 Cooking is by induction when the sun is plentiful and when the weather starts to cool from a super-efficient rocket stove that provides heat for cooking and heating as well as hot water.
 The grey water and the humanure from the toilet are re-cycled to the adjoining garden.

-With this sustainable tiny house Dorus wants to demonstrate a way to liberate yourself from mortgages and utility bills and free yourself to live your passion.
-In the case of Dorus this means growing food and developing easy to follow instructions for others to build their own sustainable tiny house out of pallets.
-Along with fellow Casita Verde crew members Nicky and Howard they are working on providing drawings, videos, workshops and possibly kit sets so that you too can build yourself an economical/ecological tiny house fast and easy.
-Watch this space!
+With this small sustainable home, Dorus wants to demonstrate a way to free himself from mortgages and utility bills and free himself to live his passion.
+For Dorus, this means growing food and developing easy-to-follow instructions for others to build their own sustainable little house from pallets.
+Together with the members of The Green Gorillas in Mallorca, they are working on supplying drawings, videos, workshops and possibly kit sets, so that you too can build an inexpensive / ecological Tiny house quickly and easily.
+Check out their website at www.greengorillas.eco!